u-t-autonomous/PX4_advanced_control/README.md

 Repo consists of a base controller and advanced controllers for PX4-based drones.
 The advanced controllers extend the base controller.
 To implement an advanced controller, use `advanced_controller` and `advanced_cmd_line`.

 The code is set up to switch between base controller and advanced controller during flight.
 Switching happens either manually or automatically.
 To manually switch, the user can use pre-defined commands in `base_cmd_line` and `advanced_cmd_line`.
-The code automatically switches out of the advanced controller if the drone becomes unstable (see 'check_security' method).
+The code automatically switches out of the advanced controller if the drone becomes unstable (see `check_security` method).

 ## Setup